Tomás Carlovich: Early life and non-League career

 Carlovich grew up in Belgrano neighborhood, Rosario.
 Carlovich (Karlović) was of Croatian descent: his father, Mario Karlović, was an immigrant from Zagreb.
-Once settled in San Francisco de Santa Fe he met Carlovich's mother, Elvira Vega being the last of seven siblings, three girls and four boys.
-He started in the youth ranks of Rosario Central, and in 1965 he was briefly loaned to Sporting of Bigand, where he won the Southern Sports League championship. in 1969 decade he began to play football in Rosario Central, but he received most recognition during his tenure in Central Córdoba.
+Once settled in San Francisco de Santa Fe he met Carlovich's mother, Elvira Vega; he was the last of seven siblings (three girls and four boys).
+He started in the youth ranks of Rosario Central in 1960s decade he played two matches for the senior team, and in 1965 he was briefly loaned to Sporting of Bigand, where he won the Southern Sports League championship. but he received most recognition during his tenure in Central Córdoba.
 Playing for Central Córdoba, Carlovich won the promotions Primera C to Primera B 1973 and 1982.
 He was in Central Córdoba in four stages: 1972–1975, 1978, 1980–1983 and 1986, playing nine seasons, and scoring 28 goals in 236 games.

 In 1976 he played for Independiente Rivadavia won the promotions to Primera Nacional.
 In one of the friendly matches, the team defeated Italian AC Milan with a score of 4–1.
 In 1977 he played for Colón de Santa Fe in top League Argentine Primera División led the team to a 5th place finish, the highest in his career.
 In 1978 he played for Central Córdoba Played 2 matches in the Argentina championship.
 In 1978–1979 he played for Deportivo Maipú.
 In 1979, the team defeated Inter Milan with a score of 3–1 in a friendly match.
 In 1979 he played for Andes Talleres.
 In one of the friendly matches, the team defeated AC Milan with a score of 3–2.

 Furthermore, in 1984 he went through Juventud de Pergamino and, in 1985, he played for Newell's Old Boys of Cañada de Gómez, an entity belonging to the Cañadense Football League.
 He retired in October 1988, at the age of 42, in Argentino of Monte Maíz.